 The largest project that we do is the College Scholarship Program.
 Our Scholarship Program is intended to help a person reach his or her full potential, and without the help of this scholarship, he or she might not have the opportunity to reach that full potential.

-The 2016 Scholarship Program is now open.
-The program has changed from previous years.
-We will award scholarships to the top nine applications from Seniors of the Fort Bend ISD High Schools and from Stafford High School:
+The 2018 Scholarship Program was a success – we awarded scholarships to the top nine applications from Seniors of the Fort Bend ISD High Schools and from Stafford High School:

 - one $3,000